Cultural Clues, Do’s & Taboos: Communication Guidelines for Germany

 - Food and the distinct German Cuisine, as well as German wines.
 Many of the white wines, like Riesling from Alsace, are famous worldwide.

-- Architecture, the progressive German cities, scenery, nature and the quaint country homes in the countryside.
+- Architecture, the progressive German cities, scenery, nature, and the picturesque homes in the countryside.

 5 Key Topics or Gestures to Avoid in Conversation